christopherobin/mage/lib/config/Readme.md

 A safe getter function.
 The `path` should be an array of keys of increasing depth, but can optionally be a dot delimited string.
 The optional `alt` parameter is a value to use if there is no value found at this path.
 By default `undefined` will be returned if the object does not have this path.
-Unlike earlier versions of configuration, `get` is not necessary to extract configuration data.
+Unlike earlier versions of configuration, `get` is necessary to extract configuration data.

 ### `getSource`